 Your choice of options will be determined by whether you follow the general Business Computing course or whether you choose to include a specialist option.

-For example, if you choose the general Business Computing course, you can choose two options from the following:
+For example, if you choose the general Business Computing course, you can choose three options from the following:

 - Human Computer Interaction

-If you choose Business Computing with a specialism, such as Business Computing (eBusiness), the specialist module will make up one of your options, and you can choose one other from the list above.
+If you choose Business Computing with a specialism, such as Business Computing (eBusiness), the specialist module will make up one of your options, and you can choose two others from the list above.

 We revise the options available each year to reflect the range of specialist interests among our staff, and industry trends.